3.8. while LoopsΒΆ

 and if so, we break out early.
 This stops the loop in just \(5\) iterations.

-Python also provides a continue
+Python also provides a continue command to skip

 all statements coming after it in a loop, as shown below.